exarchou/ZedBoard_Zynq_Embedded_System/README.md

-## AXI LED Controller
+## AXI IP Creation

-An AXI GPIO IP was added in the block design and it was modified to have an 8-bit output for the led pins.
+A custom AXI LED IP was added and packaged.
+The package was imported from Vivado IP Catalog and added in the block design and it was modified to have an 8-bit output for the led pins.

 <img src="images/custom_led_controller_and_zynq.png" >

+An HDL wrapper was created with its constraints for ZedBoard.

 The MCU was again programmed using SDK, to set the value of the corresponding LEDs in a while loop.